System Design Space

 Darwin / Android

-Contribution: Unix ideas in mass platforms
+Contribution: Unix ideas in mass desktop and mobile platforms

 2015